07 March 2016 #Employment

 An important step which can be taken by a business is to capture what makes the business tick and build it into an employee handbook and induction for new joiners.

 It is understandable that, for a lot of new businesses, this may appear to be a time-consuming and bureaucratic task which is not their primary focus.
 However, the handbook does not need to be lengthy and getting it in place is key because it is often the original values and mentality of businesses of this kind which set them apart from competitors, from the perspective of both users of their services and prospective talent in the employment market.

 It also forms one of the building blocks of a good employee relations strategy for a growing organisation, which should focus on direct employee engagement.
 This in turn can give a business the full benefit of the skills and talents of its employees and maximises employees’ opportunity to contribute and develop.

 In preparation for future growth, businesses should then seriously consider laying the foundations for a strong Employee Forum.
-Any administrative and time costs should easily be outweighed by the benefits to the business of the workforce having a real, meaningful level of ‘ownership’ of their engagement with their employer while keeping employee relations in kept in house and appropriate to the ethos of the business.
+Any administrative and time costs should easily be outweighed by the benefits to the business of the workforce having a real, meaningful level of ‘ownership’ of their engagement with their employer while keeping employee relations in house and appropriate to the ethos of the business.